Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Experimental Results and Model Fitting

 \subsection{Fitting method}

-Subsets of the experimental data can constrain the parameters of the PDE model in a sequential and fairly independent manner, relevant for device characterization with limited apparatus capabilities.
-The measurements regimes and the corresponding model components they constrain are listed in \autoref{tab:fitting_procedure} and detailed below, with results of the \textbf{sequential} or segmented fits refined via a global fitting routine.
+Subsets of the experimental data can constrain PDE parameters in a sequential and fairly independent manner.
+Junction geometries and corresponding avalanche initiation is separable using wavelengths where either $W_p=0$ or $W_n=0$.
+Oxide thickness and surface properties can be probed using angular efficiency and/or specular reflectivity.
+Measurements are tabulated in \autoref{tab:fitting_procedure}.

-Optical transmission into the device must be constrained first.
-The thicker oxide layer of the FBK device permits $\tox$ to be constrained using oscillations in the angular PDE (see \autoref{sec_fit:fbk_angular}).
-The Hamamatsu device has a thin oxide layer ($\lesssim$100~nm), making $\tox$ difficult to constrain with our data.
-Therefore the VUV reflectivity measured in \cite{sipmRef_nexo_guofu} is fit as described in \autoref{sec:HPK_Oxide}.
-With the oxide thickness evaluated, the effective front of the junction $dp*$ and the voltage-dependent electron driven avalanche triggering probability $P_e(V)$ are constrained using short wavelength PDE.
-Measurements of the UV PDE at high overvoltage, assuming that $P_e\approx 1.0$, provides sensitivity to $dp^*$ while measurements for multiple voltages constrain both variables if fit simultaneously.
-With $P_e(V)$ and $dp^*$ constrained, visible and IR data probe the remaining junction parameters $X_{PN}$ and $dw^*$ with voltage dependence determining the hole-driven avalanche probability $P_h(V)$.
-Fitting in this segmented manner is referred to as the \textbf{sequential} method.
-Results of this method inform the initial guesses for the \textbf{global} fits where all parameters are floated simultaneously over all data.
-Alternatively, the simpler, PDE-independent measurement of $P_e$ (see \autoref{sec:pe_vs_temp}) can be used as an input, however we compare the different $P_e$ results to evaluate the model's accuracy.
+Optical transmission is first constrained.
+Previous measurements \cite{sipmRef_nexo_guofu, raymond_stimulated_TED_2024, kurtis_thesis} indicate the FBK device has a thick oxide layer, permitting $\tox$ to be constrained from oscillations in the angular relative PDE (\autoref{sec_fit:fbk_angular}).
+Conversely, the absence of oscillations combined with sensitivity to 128~nm light \cite{Pershing_2022_argonPDE, garrote_2024_cryoPDE} indicate the Hamamatsu device has a thin oxide layer ($\lesssim$100~nm).
+For thin oxides VUV reflectivity provides the best constraint on $\tox$.
+The effective front of the junction $dp*$ and $P_e(V)$ may be constrained using PDE at UV wavelengths where $W_n \approx 0$.
+This can be further simplified at high overvoltage where $P_e\approx 1.0$ is assumed.
+Multiple voltages may be included to constrain $dp^*$ and $P_e(V)$ simultaneously.
+Lastly visible and IR PDE data probe the remaining junction parameters $X_{PN}$ and $dw^*$ with voltage dependence determining $P_h(V)$.
+Fitting in this piecewise manner is referred to as the \emph{sequential} method.
+Results from the sequential fits are used as initial guesses for a refining \emph{global} fit where all parameters are floated simultaneously.

-For all voltage dependent data, the probabilities $P_e$ or $P_h$ are fit via two methods.
-In the \textbf{`parameterized'} method the shape parameters $V_{e,h}$ describing $P_e, P_h$ are minimized simultaneously with junction parameters.
-The prefactor $A_{e,h}$ sets the saturation value, assumed unity although this assumption is tested explicitly.
-In the \textbf{`nested'} or unconstrained method the junction geometries are optimized globally for all voltages, while the probabilities $P_e$ and $P_h$ are treated as voltage-specific free parameters minimized for each voltage.
-The nested method introduces more degrees of freedom while not restricting the behaviour of $P_{e, h}(V)$ to any functional form.
-The combination of sequential/global, nested/parameterized and default/Franta input data, among other options, result in many fit results.
-The most informative cases are discussed below with the results summarized in \autoref{tab:fitResults} and \autoref{tab:fitResults_fbk}.